The Welsh League Division One is the second tier of the Welsh football pyramid for clubs from south Wales.

 The league has operated with a reduced number of 16 clubs since season 2010/11.

-Barry Town, Briton Ferry Llansawel, Cwmbran Town, Grange Quins, Haverfordwest County, Llanelli, Ton Pentre and UWIC (formerly Inter Cardiff) are previous members of the Welsh Premier.
+Afan Lido, Barry Town, Briton Ferry Llansawel, Grange Quins, Haverfordwest County, Llanelli, Ton Pentre and Cardiff Met (formerly UWIC and Inter Cardiff) are previous members of the Welsh Premier.